Maharashtra – Culture and Tradition

 Maharashtra has a richly diverse culture and heritage.
 It has its own identity in India for its Ganesh festival, Great monuments and numerous old temples.

 As it names itself suggest it is the great land, Maha (“great“) and Rashtra (“nation/dominion“).
-Religions and Social Activities in Maharashtra is a mixture of well diverse democracy and all mixed cultures as like the rest of India.
+Religions and Social Activities in Maharashtra is a mixture of well diverse democracy and all mixed cultures like the rest of India.

 Maharashtra was ruled by Maurya Empire and then by Satavahana dynasty, the Buddhist Ajanta Caves in present-day Aurangabad display influences from the Satavahana and Vakataka style.
 Shivaji Bhosle, the founder of the Maratha Empire, did a lifelong struggle against the Mughals.